Is Mahdia Safe for Solo Female Travelers?

 In Mahdia, petty crimes like pickpocketing and purse snatching are relatively low compared to other tourist-heavy destinations.
 However, it's always wise to stay vigilant, especially in crowded places or during peak travel seasons.
 Also, secure your personal belongings, avoid flashing expensive jewelry or electronics, and preferably keep your essential documents safely locked in your hotel.

-Is Mahdia safe right now?
+Is Mahdia safe for women?

 Meet locals in Mahdia